 Located around twenty minutes south of Hobart, this is a picturesque 18 metre abseil over 'The Blowhole'.
 There is a great rock face to scramble back up, or use our supplied caving ladder.
 There are fantastic beaches nearby for swimming and games, and an underwater snorkelling 'bushwalk' around ten minutes south.
 This abseil is suitable for all ages.

-The Gordon Dam abseil costs $210 per person, while the Blackmans Bay abseil costs $155 per person.
+Both abseils are priced at $155 per person for a morning of abseiling, with a minimum of two participants needed to book a date.
+Individual abseilers are welcome to join existing bookings.
 We operate all year round (weather permitting).
 No abseiling experience is necessary.
-We provide all specialist abseiling equipment and provide digital photographs of the day.
+We provide all specialist abseiling equipment and instruction.
 Call us on +61 3 6273 7722 or email firstname.lastname@example.org to book a trip.